R'Courses - Teach a Course

 - Resume or Curriculum Vitae

-Submit your proposal to R'Course Coordinator at email@example.com by the first deadline listed below.
-You will receive some feedback and final revisions will be due by the second deadline listed below.
-At this point, your proposal will be taken up by the R'Course Governing Board for approval or denial.
+Submit your proposal to R'Course Coordinator at email@example.com by the deadline listed below, but earlier is better!
+You will receive some feedback for your proposal and final revisions will be due by the second deadline listed below.
+After this, your proposal will be reviewed by the R'Course Governing Board for approval or denial.

 Step 2 -